xinwenfu/VChat_DEP/README.md

       <img src="Images/I18.png" width=600>

-   4. Step into the JMP instruction and observe the results Notice that our instructions, in this case only the `mov` instruction is reached before an execption is raised.
+   4. Step into the JMP instruction and observe the results.
+Notice that our instructions, in this case only the `mov` instruction is reached before an execption is raised.
 This is because we have DEP protections enabled and this disallows executable commands in certain memory regions such as the stack.

       <img src="Images/I12.png" width=600>

-DEP is only one manner of defending against buffer overflows, when it is enabled it only makes preforming an overflow harder.
-It does not make it impossible, you can enable additional protections such as ASLR and Stack Canaries to make exploitations even harder.
+DEP is only one manner of defending against buffer overflows.
+When it is enabled, it only makes performing an overflow harder.
+It does not make it impossible; you can enable additional protections such as ASLR and Stack Canaries to make exploitations even harder.
 However, when DEP is the only protection enabled, we can with relative ease use a technique known as [Return Oriented Programming](https://dl.acm.org/doi/10.1145/2133375.2133377) to overcome the DEP protections.

 ## Test code
 1. [exploit1.py](SourceCode/exploit1.py): Exploit the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command placing a `mov`, `add`, and `sub` instruction onto the stack.